|

 being born on the south coast, Jones was first noted played for Long Eaton

 Rangers FC.
-He then played for Wellington Athletic FC and then the
+He then played for Wellington Athletic FC and then into the

-Southern League side, Tottenham Hotspur FC in May 1906.
+Southern League side, Tottenham Hotspur FC on 1 May 1906.
 He was transferred

 Club honours |